SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-21-diskless-flavors.md

 RAM (in GiB).
 This results in 12 flavors.
 (There is one additional flavor for tiny machines, `SCS-1L-1`, resulting in 13 flavors actually.)
-Of course, providers can implement many more based on the needs of their users -- these are then just not guaranteed to be available on all SCS environments.
+Of course, providers can implement many more based on the needs of their users -- these are just not guaranteed to be available on all SCS environments.

 Adding a variety of root disk sizes now multiplies these flavors.